Nikolai Danielson

-Nikolai Frantsevich Danielson (Никола́й Фра́нцевич Дание́льсон; also known as N-on, Nik-on, Nikolai-on; 7 February 1844 – 13 July 1918) was a Russian socio-political figure, economist, publicist, and one of the theoreticians of liberal populism.
+Nikolai Frantsevich Danielson (Никола́й Фра́нцевич Дание́льсон; also known as N-on, Nik-on, Nikolai-on; 7 February 1844 – 13 July 1918) was a Russian socio-political figure, economist, publicist, and one of the theoreticians of narodism.
 He is also famous for his translations of Das Kapital by Marx, and being a writer on Russian economic development.

 Early life

 Danielson was of Finnish descent.
 He graduated from Commercial School in St. Petersburg, and later attended lectures in St. Petersburg's university.

 In the 1860s Danielson worked at the St Petersburg Mutual Credit Association.
 Mutual credit associations were then often associated with utopian and social reform politics, and during that period, he became involved in radical political circles and took interest in one of the populist narodnik movement.

 Economic Writings and Translation of Das Kapital

 In 1872, Danielson published the first Russian translation of volume 1 of Das Kapital by Karl Marx.
 The translation had been initiated by Mikhail Bakunin before Bakunin's break with Marx and had been continued by German Lopatin.
 While completing the translation, Danielson initiated a correspondence with Karl Marx and Friedrich Engels, which continued for the rest of their lives.
 Danielson also translated volumes 2 and 3 of Das Kapital, which were published in 1885 and 1896.
 In 1880 Danielson published the article "Studies of Our Post-Reform Economy" in issue 10 of the journal Slovo.
 Marx, who had taught himself Russian, commended it and encouraged Danielson to expand it into a book, which Danielson subsequently did.
 That book, bearing the same title, appeared in 1893.
 The book and the article on which it was based contained extensive statistical material on Russia's economic development.